What is the difference between call and apply?

 and

-An Object has a prototype, so there are default keys in the map.
+Objects are similar to Maps in that both let you set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
+Because of this, Objects have been used as Maps historically; however, there are important differences between Objects and Maps that make using a Map better.An Object has a prototype, so there are default keys in the map.
 However, this can be bypassed using map = Object.create(null).
 The keys of an Object are Strings, where they can be any value for a Map.
-You can get the size of a Map easily while you have to manually keep track of size for an Object.
+You can get the size of a Map easily while you have to manually keep track of size for an Object.Use maps over objects when keys are unknown until run time, and when all keys are the same type and all values are the same type.Use objects when there is logic that operates on individual elements.

-Bind creates a new function that will have this set to the first parameter passed to bind().
+Bind creates a new function that will have

-Here's an example that shows how to use bind to pass a member method around that has the correct this:
+to pass a member method around that has the correct this

-var Button = function(content) {
+:var Button = function(content) {

 this.content = content;